 © RIA Novosti

 After Tolstoy's death, the most famous Russian novelist in Europe became Dmitry Merezhkovsky, whose candidacy was proposed in 1914 by the first director of the Pushkin House, Nestor Kotlyarevsky.
-The Committee again turned to Alfred Jensen for a review: the philologist noted the relationship of his work with the works of Nadson, Pushkin and Baudelaire and generally praised the candidate "for the artistic mastery of the image, the universal content and the idealistic direction."
-However, history intervened: the First World War broke out - and they decided not to award the prize.
+The committee again turned to Alfred Jensen for feedback: the philologist noted the kinship of his work with the works of Nadson, Pushkin and Baudelaire and generally praised the candidate “for his artistic mastery of depiction, universal content and idealistic direction.”
+However, history intervened in the matter: the First World War broke out - and they decided not to award the prize.

-Low competition could play into the hands of Merezhkovsky: warring Europe had no time for literature.
-But in February, the committee added to the eleven applicants thirteen more names left over from last year.
-The laureate then became Romain Rolland, who later himself three Russian authors - Maxim Gorky, Ivan Bunin and Konstantin Balmont.
+Low competition could have played into Merezhkovsky’s hands: warring Europe had no time for literature.
+But in February, the committee added thirteen more names left over from last year to the eleven applicants.
+The laureate then became Romain Rolland, who later himself became three Russian authors - Maxim Gorky, Ivan Bunin and Konstantin Balmont.

-Merezhkovsky again began to claim the prize only fifteen years later.
-The poet and translator Sigurd Agrel put forward him for seven years in a row - either alone, or in company with Bunin and Gorky.
-Many considered Merezhkovsky the favorite (feuilletonist Alexander Amfiteatrov even hastened to congratulate him on receiving the Nobel Prize), but the writer himself did not overestimate his chances.
-Vera Bunina, as Merezhkovsky businesslikely suggested that Bunin share the prize: if one of them wins, he will give the second 200,000 francs.
+Merezhkovsky again began to compete for the prize only fifteen years later.
+The poet and translator Sigurd Agrel nominated it for seven years in a row - sometimes alone, sometimes in company with Bunin and Gorky.
+Merezhkovsky was considered by many to be the favorite (feuilletonist Alexander Amfitheatrov even rushed to congratulate him on receiving the Nobel Prize), but the writer himself did not overestimate his chances.
+Vera Bunina, as Merezhkovsky busily suggested that Bunin share the prize: if one of them wins, he will give the second 200,000 francs.
 Bunin refused with contempt, and in 1933 he received it - solo.
-Merezhkovsky, however, did not stop trying - he made connections, wrote letters, became friends with Gustav Nobel, Alfred's nephew - but in vain: he never got the award.
+Merezhkovsky, however, did not give up trying - he made connections, wrote letters, became friends with Gustav Nobel, Alfred's nephew - but in vain: he never received the award.

 Maxim Gorky (1918, 1923, 1928, 1933)